MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 When distributing your WebView2 app, make sure that the WebView2 Runtime is present on the client machine.
 This requirement applies to both the Evergreen and Fixed Version distribution modes.

-If you use the Fixed Version distribution mode, you can skip the next couple of sections and navigate to [Fixed Version distribution mode](#fixed-version-distribution-mode).
+If you use the Fixed Version distribution mode, you can skip the next couple of sections and navigate to [Details about the Fixed Version Runtime distribution mode](#details-about-the-fixed-version-runtime-distribution-mode).

 ### Runtime or browser support during development or production